JuliaParallel/MPI.jl/paper.md

 # Statement of Need

+MPI is the

 # Basic introduction and running programs

 How to use `mpiexec` function

 # Implementation details and challenges

+Although MPI.jl mirrors the C MPI interface quite closely, it does take advantage of several features of the Julia language to make minor improvements.
+The C and Fortran MPI interfaces require that users manually check the error code returned by each function; MPI.jl is able to use Julia's exception handling machinery to automatically check error codes and print readable error messages.
+This allows functions to return their results via return values instead of via extra functions arguemtns.
+For example, non-blocking operations return `Request` objects; blocking receive operations return their output buffers.

-## Allocation, serialization and error handling
+## Allocation and serialization

-The C and Fortran interfaces require that users allocate memory buffers for output, and receive

-- Use Julia error handling instead of manual checking of error codes
+MPI.jl typically defines two separate functions for operations which receive data:

-- For functions which receive output, adopt Julia convention of suffixing functions which mutate their arguments with `!` (e.g. `MPI.Recv!`)
+- one function in which the output buffer is supplied by the user: as it mutates this value, it adopts the Julia convention of suffixing with `!` (e.g. `MPI.Recv!`, `MPI.Reduce!`).
+- one function which allocates the buffer for the output (`MPI.Recv`, `MPI.Reduce`).

-- Use convention from mpi4py of using lowercase for functions which are able to handle arbirary data.
-These are typically slower as they rely on serialization and are not type-stable, but can be convenient for communicating objects of unknown length (e.g. broadcasting file paths at initialization).
+Additionally, we adopt the convention from mpi4py [@dalcin2011parallel] of using lowercase for functions which are able to handle arbirary objects.
+These are typically slower as they rely on serialization and are not type-stable, but can be convenient as they don't require that the object type or length be known by the receiver.
+Currently only a small number of these functions are provided.

 ## Buffers and datatypes